kanagarajnn/wireless-technology-5g-notes/Essential_Modules_5G_PHY/Radio_Frames_Slots_Subframes_Symbols.md

 - **Higher subcarrier spacing (120 kHz, 240 kHz) is used for higher data rates and lower latency**, as they fit more symbols within the same time frame.
 - **Low subcarrier spacing ensures spectral efficiency**, while **high subcarrier spacing reduces latency**.

+OFDM symbols are the **smallest time-domain unit** used for scheduling and demodulation at the physical layer.
+They form the basis for constructing slots and are crucial for **channel estimation, demodulation reference signals (DMRS), and synchronization signals.**

 ---

 ## **2. Slots in 5G**